Oral Presentation Panel Organization

 Presenters are encouraged to attend a peer-facilitated rehearsal workshop for oral presentations.

-Presenters will check-in at the symposium registration table located in the Global Scholars Hall lobby before proceeding to their assigned presentation panel room.
+Presenters will check-in at the symposium registration table located in the EMU Ballroom lobby before proceeding to their assigned presentation panel room.

 A faculty member will moderate each panel.